krisztianloki/ess_plcfactory/beast_factory/README.md

 *    **`BEAST TEMPLATE__tag`**
 *    **`BEAST__tag`**

-This enables devices to have more than one alarm definition and selects the correct one specified by the "tag".
+This enables devices to have more than one alarm definition and selects the correct one specified by the "tag" (see `--tag` option).

 #### Git tags, branches, commits